HubSpot/select/docs/intro.md

 from the ground up to replicate the behavior of native select controls as much as is possible, providing a seemless experience for users.
 That means it works properly when you type characters, use tab for focus, etc.

 Use Select where you would use a native select.
-It doesn't, and will never, provide any sort of search functionality, so you probably don't want to use it on a list of more than a few hundred elements.
+It doesn't, and will never, provide any sort of autocomplete functionality, so you probably don't want to use it on a list of more than a few hundred elements.

 Select uses [Tether](http://github.hubspot.com/tether/docs/welcome) to efficiently position its element container.